-Warwickshire County Council provided a record of flood incidents across the area since 2008.
-Where the location of these incidents was provided to at least a 4-digit postcode, these are included in Table 5-1, listed by flooding type where possible.
+Warwickshire County Council provided a record of flood incidents across the district since 2008.
+Where the location of these incidents was provided to at least a 5-digit postcode, these are included in Table 5-1, listed by flooding type where possible.

 In addition, the EA's Historic Flood Map (HFM) shows areas of land that have been previously subject to fluvial flooding in the area.
 This includes flooding from rivers, the sea and groundwater springs but excludes surface water.
-The Historic Flood Map outlines for the Stratford-on-Avon District are shown in Figure 5-1.
-The main flood event recorded in the HFM was April 1998 which resulted in flooding of the River Avon and July 2007 which resulted in flooding of the River Avon, River Arrow, River Alne and River Stour.
+The Historic Flood Map outlines for the Warwick District are shown in Figure 5-1.

-Please note this does not include all recorded flood events, such as those from other sources, which Stratford-on-Avon District Council and LLFA's have recorded.
+Please note this does not include all recorded flood events, such as those from other sources, which the Warwick District Council and LLFA's have recorded.
 Some of the historic extents may refer to older historic flood events, prior to flood defence improvements.
-It is recommended that the HFM is viewed alongside the Recorded Flood Outline dataset, in Appendix, A mapping.
+It is recommended that the HFM is viewed alongside the Recorded Flood Outline dataset, in Appendix A mapping.